© 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 Politics/Economics – an overview of the trends which place the individual in the larger society.

 We make broad assumptions on what is “normal” based on the society in which we have been raised.
 We Americans especially have a hard time understanding the points of view that exist in other countries, let alone other periods in time.
-But a people’s assumptions about themselves are a result of their view of the universe, of power, of religion, of work.
+But a people’s daily behavior, values, and physical expression all grow from deeper roots: their understanding of the universe, their relationship to power, religion, and labor.
+To portray a character from another time, one must begin by understanding the assumptions that shaped that character’s world..

 Fashion/Style/Manners – the expectation of the individual when in the company of his peers.

 Every shift in the cultural norm also includes a shift in the clothing choices that we make.
 Rarely are these new choices thought of as being made for their own sake, but rather as a break from the “old-fashioned” past.
 Every age thinks of itself as finally shedding the artificial restrictions of their forebears and finally embracing what is “modern”.
 A good example comes from the widespread acceptance of a relatively new garment – blue jeans.
 These thick denim trousers are designed as work-clothes in job sties where regular fabric would quickly tear or simply wear out.
-In the 1960’s, during the youth movement, blue jeans were worn as a way of self-identifying with the working class.
-So intimately was this garment associated with the counterculture that it became almost part of the uniform of anyone under thirty, and then spread to be accepted by every societal strata.
-To this day, blue jeans are worn as a first choice for leisure activity and even for many business and formal social occasions.
+In the 1960’s, during the youth movement, blue jeans were worn as a way of self-identifying with the working class – a kind of “anti-uniform”.
+So intimately was this garment associated with the counterculture that it became almost part of the uniform of anyone under thirty, and eventually adopted across all ages and classes.
+Today, jeans are worn casually, professionally, and even formally, depending on the context.

 If you ask someone why they decide to wear their jeans on any particular day, the answer is always the same: “they’re comfortable”.
 But we all know that they really aren’t, not when compared to regular slacks.
 Denim fabric is tight, restrictive, doesn’t stretch with movement.
 But we do feel comfortable in them.
-This has nothing to do with the qualities of the garments themselves but rather in the view we have of ourselves when we wear them.
-In that respect there is very little difference between ourselves and sixteenth century Elizabethan men wearing slashed jerkins and pumpkin breaches.
-Most of the “comfort” is in defining oneself non-verbally.
+This has nothing to do with the qualities of the garments themselves.
+What we mean is that we feel comfortable in ourselves when we wear them.
+It’s psychological comfort, not physical ease.
+In that sense, there is little difference between a modern American in jeans and a 16th-century Elizabethan man in a slashed jerkin and pumpkin breeches.
+The “comfort” is social.
+It’s identity.

 The same is true of the way we stand, walk, and speak.
-The choices are less obvious, and for that reason more telling.
+The choices are less obvious and subconscious, and for that reason more telling.

 Civilian Conflict – or, fighting off the battlefield.

-Warfare – a look at the weapons and fighting methods for the soldier of the period.
+Warfare – The weapons and methods of the soldier.

 The weapons mentioned in each section are meant to only give a quick overview of the most common weapons to which most combatants would have had access.
-That’s not the same as the date that the items were invented, for there is often quite a lag time between development of a weapon and its acceptance by the intended users.
+The emphasis is on the tools and tactics that most combatants would have actually used—not just those that were newly invented.
+There is often quite a lag time between development of a weapon and its acceptance by the intended users.
 (Practical jetpacks have been around since 1960, and were invented back in WWII, but you still don’t see people commuting to work in them.)
 Naturally, when designing a show, it is important to remember that as new weapons are invented, the older styles don’t simply disappear, but often continue to be used for several generations.

-Since most plays deal with the soldier who must confront another soldier on the field of battle, that’s what will be described.
+Since most plays center on the soldier confronting another soldier on the battlefield, this section will focus on land combatants.
 With few exceptions, the focus here will be on land fighters, not sailors or aviators.
 Interestingly, most armed confrontations throughout history are centered on the taking of a city or other fortified position, but there will be no discussion here on siege warfare, nor of bombardment.
-Those topics don’t provide enough helpful material for the actor trying to create a character, so we will concern ourselves with the frontline troops.
+Those topics don’t provide enough helpful material for the actor trying to create a character.
+We are interested here in the frontline fighter.

 Frontline soldiers throughout history have had to face the same basic challenge – attempting to kill other human beings while putting themselves in direct and immediate danger of being killed.
 It shouldn’t be surprising that the response has been universally similar.
 Fear is pervasive.
 Training and experience can help deal with it, but it never disappears – everyone is afraid.
 The immediate motivation to stay in that madness always comes down to the camaraderie built between soldiers (“you don’t fight for your country; you fight for your buddy”).
 Other powerful motivations are often based on appeals to elitism (“the Few, the Proud, the Marines”) and also on precedent (what other soldiers have done in the past).
-And these qualities are often blended with a heady and romantic picture of military life.
+These ideals—loyalty, pride, tradition, and heroism—form a powerful mix that binds a soldier to the line, even in the face of overwhelming fear.

 Not all soldiers in the same army will fight in the same way, and their use in battle is traditionally prescribed by the best attribute which they bring as a unit onto the field.
-They fall broadly into one of two categories – infantry or cavalry, and each of these is further divided into light and heavy.
+Broadly speaking, they fall into two primary categories—infantry (foot soldiers) and cavalry (mounted troops)—each of which can be divided into heavy and light units.
 Although any unit might find itself fighting against any part of an opposing army, each has certain inherent strengths and weaknesses that play an important role in how a battle is fought:

 • Heavy Infantry – The basic foot soldier, the grunt, the dog-face.
 It is his job to take the battlefield.
 Soldier to soldier fighting is usually borne by the heavy infantry.
 He is effective when working as part of a large controlled group and while protected with armor and heavy weapons.
-Because of this he usually has limited mobility while engaged in the fight.
-Battles are won or lost based on the outcome of the fight of the heavy infantry.
-A traditional battle is not considered won until they can take and control the area.
-Heavy infantry can normally defend itself against heavy cavalry, but can be attacked successfully by light infantry or light cavalry.
+Their strength lies in control and discipline, not speed.
+While relatively slow and vulnerable to harassment, they are the backbone of any traditional army.
+A battle isn’t truly won until the heavy infantry has taken and held the ground.
+Heavy infantry can normally defend itself against heavy cavalry, but can be attacked successfully by the hit-and-run tactics of light infantry or light cavalry.

 • Light Infantry – This is another foot soldier, but lightly armored for better mobility, and instead of going toe-to-toe with the enemy he has some sort of longer distance [projectile] weapon.
 His job is to use his mobility to stay just outside of the fight, all the while using his primary weapon to attack and weaken the opposing heavy infantry.
 Light infantry can be used to defend against the light cavalry, but can be attacked by heavy cavalry.